vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sen, Nabaneeta

-1966 Comparative Studies in Oral Epic Poetry and the Vālmīki Rāmāyaṇa: A report on the Bālākān. ḍa. in: JAOS 86 (1966), 397–409.
+1966 Comparative Studies in Oral Epic Poetry and the Vālmīki Rāmāyaṇa: A report on the Bālākāṇḍa. in: JAOS 86 (1966), 397–409.

 Settar, S. & Gunther d.
 Sontheimer (eds.)

 1982 Memorial Stones.
 A study of their origin, significance and variety.

 Dharwad/Heidelberg.
-I.A.H.
-Series No. 2/South Asian Studies No. XI/11.
+I.A.ḤSeries No. 2/South Asian Studies No. XI/11.

 Shah, Priyabala

-1984 Lakulīśa: Saivite Saint. in: Meister 1984, 92–102. ´
+1984 Lakulīśa: Saivite Sainṭin: Meister 1984, 92–102. ´

-See Vis.ṇudharmottarapurāṇa (VDhP III).
+See Viṣṇudharmottarapurāṇa (VDhP III).

 Sharfe, Hartmut